oracle/olcut/README.md

         }
     }

-In the above example, the names of the properties are annotated with their configuration types.
-By convention, the static types are named as all caps with underscores between words and the property names and corresponding instance variables (if desired) are named with camel case.
+In the above example, the properties are annotated with their configuration types.
 The config system will parse the values in the config file to convert them to the desired type and will throw an exception if they are not the right type.
 It also checks that only parameters defined in the object are included in the configuration file.
 Properties may be tagged